Kolkir/mlcpp/classification_dlib/README.md

     double best_c2 = result.x(2);
     ```

-    After I got best values for parameters I repeated training the model with these parameters and saved results to a decision function.
+    After I got best values for parameters I repeated the training for the model with these parameters and saved results to a decision function.

     ```cpp
     dlib::svm_c_trainer<svm_kernel_type> svm_trainer;